swemurali/AngularCalculation/README.md

 ## Result:
-A math calculation website has been designed using angular framework.
+A math calculations website has been designed using angular framework.